IBM-Cloud/docs/support/index.md

 {: #using-avatar}
 The Support widget enables you to get help and provide feedback.

 To open the Support widget, log in to the {{site.data.keyword.Bluemix_notm}} console.
 From the menu bar, click the **Support** &gt; **Get help** to find answers to your questions.
 On the page that is displayed, type your question in the search field.
 Answers from across the {{site.data.keyword.Bluemix_notm}} documentation and Stack Overflow are displayed.
 The page also provides options to post your question to Stack Overflow, or to open a ticket by clicking **GET IN TOUCH**.
+Although the support widget is the preferred method for obtaining support, if you cannot log in to Bluemix, you can use the [Get Help](https://support.ng.bluemix.net/gethelp/) page to submit a ticket as well.

 ### Using the Support widget for linked accounts
 {: #using-avatar-linked}